Siren (mythology): Demeter

 According to Ovid (43 BC–17 AD), the sirens were the companions of young Persephone.
 Demeter gave them wings to search for Persephone when she was abducted by Hades.
 However, the Fabulae of Hyginus (64 BC–17 AD) has Demeter cursing the sirens for failing to intervene in the abduction of Persephone.
-According to Hyginus, Sirens were fated to live only until the mortals who heard their songs were able to pass by them.
+According to Hyginus, sirens were fated to live only until the mortals who heard their songs could pass by them.

 The Muses

-One legend says that Hera, queen of the gods, persuaded the sirens to enter a singing contest with the Muses.
-The Muses won the competition and then plucked out all of the sirens' feathers and made crowns out of them.
-Out of their anguish from losing the competition, writes Stephanus of Byzantium, the sirens turned white and fell into the sea at Aptera ("featherless"), where they formed the islands in the bay that were called Leukai ("the white ones", modern Souda).
+In the sanctuary of Hera in Coroneia was a statue created by Pythodorus of Thebes, depicting Hera holding the sirens.
+According to the myth, Hera persuaded the sirens to challenge the Muses to a singing contest.
+After the Muses won, they are said to have plucked the sirens' feathers and used them to make crowns for themselves.
+According to Stephanus of Byzantium, the sirens, overwhelmed by their loss, cast off their feathers from their shoulders, turned white and then threw themselves into the sea.
+As a result, the nearby city was named Aptera ("featherless") and the nearby islands were called the Leukai ("the white ones").
+John Tzetzes recounts that after defeating the sirens, the Muses crowned themselves with the sirens' wings, except for Terpsichore who was their mother, adding that the city of Aptera named after this event.
+Furthermore, in one of his letters, Julian the Emperor mentions the Muses' victory over the sirens.